MarcoThies/urbook/README.md

     TYPEORM_SYNC=           true

    ```
-3. Run 'npm install' in the root directory to solve dependencies
+3) Run 'npm install' in the root directory to solve dependencies

 ## Usage and Testing
 - Run `npm run dev:start` to start the server in development mode
 - Use our [Postman-collection](https://lunar-rocket-10344.postman.co/workspace/7e704c2b-6900-4e9a-bcc4-36b2ea9c021f) to test the API
+  - Make sure to select the `Development Env`-Environment in Postman to make use of the variables
+  - Try `Collections` for different server test

 ## Deployment
 - Run `npm run build` to build a deployable version of the server